MoSal/exhale/README.md

 Development
 -----------

-If you're interested in contributing to exhale, please contact one of the developers.
+If you are interested in contributing to exhale, please email one of the developers.
 Merge requests with fixes and/or speedups are highly appreciated.